 - Direct methods: Transform A using a finite sequence of elementary transformations: An approach based on factorization (decomposition) and subsequent substitutions. - The most simple case: $A \rightarrow LL^T$ or $LDL^T$ or LUIn principal = Gaussian elimination.
-Modern (decompositional) form based a lot on the work of Householder (end of 1950's) - ► Solving systems with triangular matrices like L, U is generally much cheaper and more straightforward that using A. - Factorizations are backbone of direct methods. - Occasionally other factorizations than LU or $LL^T$ or $LDL^T$ - Most of the work is in the (Cholesky, indefinite, LU) decomposition. - But: also the computer model (sequential, concurrent processors, multicore, GPU) decides about relative complexity of the two steps. - The algorithms can be made more efficient/stable using additional techniques before, after or during factorization. - For example, the solution can be made more accurate by an auxiliary iterative method.
+Modern (decompositional) form based a lot on the work of Householder (end of 1950's) - ► Solving systems with triangular matrices like L, U is generally much cheaper and more straightforward that using A. - Factorizations are backbone of direct methods. - Occasionally other factorizations than LU or LLT or LDLT - Most of the work is in the (Cholesky, indefinite, LU) decomposition. - But: also the computer model (sequential, concurrent processors, multicore, GPU) decides about relative complexity of the two steps.